The best restaurants in Kensington & Chelsea

 Jacuzzi

-The Big Mamma group’s fourth outpost in London and their most luxurious opening to date, Jacuzzi is reflective of its Kensington postcode, both with its bountiful interiors and its indulgent menu filled with only the very best Italian prodotti.
+The Big Mamma group’s fourth outpost in London and its most luxurious opening to date, Jacuzzi is reflective of its Kensington postcode, both with its bountiful interiors and its indulgent menu filled with only the very best Italian prodotti.
 From land to sea, the menu features a range of elegant dishes inspired by traditional recipes of various Italian regions.
 Highlights include saltimbocca alla Romana, tender English rosé veal with fior di latte mozzarella wrapped in prosciutto and sage; lobster risotto ai frutti di mare with a rich cuttlefish ragu, filled with Cornish lobster and pizza al caviale topped with Transmontanus black caviar.
 To accompany the food, the wine list is an ode to Italian bubbles: the only deserving pairing for big flavours like caviar, bottarga, truffle and oysters.

 94 Kensington High Street, W8 4SJ, visit bigmammagroup.com